-- Co-teaching planned lessons: Co-teaching entails the joint implementation of a lesson that has been planned by either the mentor, yourself, or through collaborative efforts.
-In this approach, both you and your mentor actively participate in delivering the lesson, leveraging respective strengths and expertise. - Feedback-based planning: You share your lesson plans with your mentor and receive constructive feedback before facilitating the lesson.
-This allows for a valuable exchange of ideas and suggestions, and ensures that the your planning aligns with your mentor's instructional goals. - Lesson observation and debriefing: You observe your mentor teaching a lesson and subsequently engage in a debriefing session.
-This collaborative discussion allows you and your mentor to reflect on the observed lesson, share observations, and discuss successful strategies/approaches used during instruction that you may add to your own teaching practice.
+- Collaborative lesson/unit planning: Collaborating on the planning of a lesson or unit involves sharing ideas and incorporating them equally.
+This process can be a joint effort between a mentor and candidate, where both parties contribute their insights and expertise. - Co-teaching planned lessons: Co-teaching entails the joint implementation of a lesson that has been planned by either the mentor, the candidate, or through collaborative efforts.
+In this approach, both the mentor and candidate actively participate in delivering the lesson, leveraging their respective strengths and expertise. - Feedback-based planning: The candidate shares their lesson plans with the mentor and receives constructive feedback before facilitating the lesson.
+This allows for a valuable exchange of ideas and suggestions, ensuring that the candidate's planning aligns with their mentors' instructional goals. - Lesson observation and debriefing: The candidate observes their mentor and/or the mentor observes the candidate teaching a lesson and subsequently engages in a debriefing session.
+This collaborative discussion allows both the mentor and candidate to reflect on the lesson, share observations, and discuss successful strategies/approaches used during instruction that the candidate may add to their own teaching practice.